 He remained with 434 Sqn until the squadron was closed in 1988.
-He traveled extensively in the 1980s and early 1990s, on temporary
+He traveled extensively throughout the 1980s and early 1990s,

-to the Canadian Forces School of Aerospace Technology and Engineering.
-He taught there until his retirement in 1999.
+posted to the Canadian Forces School of Aerospace Technology and Engineering.
+He taught there until his retirement from the

-the Lee Enfield Digest, the Black Powder Journal, British Enfield Rifles - No 4 and No 5 Rifles (North Cape Publications)
+including the Lee Enfield Digest, the Black Powder Journal, British Enfield Rifles - No 4 and No 5 Rifles (North Cape

-Handloader Magazine and Canadian Shooting Sports Assn magazine among others.
-You will also see his work around the Web at
+Publications), Handloader Magazine and Canadian Shooting Sports Assn magazine among others.
+You will also see his work around

-Since 2005, he has been teaching as a civilian armament instructor
+In 2005, he began teaching as a civilian instructor

 at the Canadian Forces School of Aerospace Technology and Engineering.
 Steve retired after a total of 17 years at the school